Post

 12024.07.01.

-, html headers, and sitemap accordingly.
-Subsequently, I adopted the Claude 3.5 Sonnet model for translation purposes and applied it after completing the initial implementation and verification of the API integration Python script covered in this series.
+As detailed in a separate post, I completed the initial setup by applying the Polyglot plugin and modifying _config.yml, the HTML header, and the sitemap accordingly.
+Subsequently, after adopting the Claude 3.5 Sonnet model for translation and completing the initial implementation and verification of the API integration Python script discussed in this series, it was applied.

 12024.10.31.

-On October 22, 12024, Anthropic announced an upgraded version of Claude 3.5 Sonnet API (“claude-3-5-sonnet-20241022”) and Claude 3.5 Haiku.
-However, due to a problem described later, this blog still applies the existing “claude-3-5-sonnet-20240620” API.
+On October 22, 12024, Anthropic announced an upgraded API version of Claude 3.5 Sonnet (“claude-3-5-sonnet-20241022”) and Claude 3.5 Haiku.
+However, due to an issue described later, this blog is still using the previous “claude-3-5-sonnet-20240620” API.

 12025.04.02.